 I was angry?
 I must learn to get over my anger issues and learn to be nicer.

 He got mad?
-I definitely said the wrong thing and need to learn how to be a better communicator.
+I need to learn to communicate better.

 He invaded my space or followed me home?
 Now, don’t be rude!